Badod

 Badod is a city situated in Agar Malwa district in the state of Madhya Pradesh, India.
 Badod has tehsil headquarters as well as nagar parishad in Agar Malwa District.

-Both the Choti Kalisindh and Kachal rivers flow nearby the town.
+Both the Choti Kalisindh and Kachal rivers flow near the town.

-Temples

-In the west of city rests the Jain Temple "Nageshwar Tirth" and in the east, the famous Bagalamukhi Temple and Baijnath Temple.
-Historical and religious places include Lal Mata Mandir, Dudhakhedi Mandir, Barod Fort, and Vimalnath Jain Temple.

 Demographics

 As of the 2011 Census of India, Badod had a population of 13,834.
 Males constitute 52% of the population and females 48%.
 Badod has an average literacy rate of 63%, higher than the national average of 59.5%; with 60% of the males and 40% of females literate.
 18% of the population is under 6 years of age.